Arabian Prince: Music career

 After leaving N.W.A, Arabian Prince began a solo career.
-His first album, Brother Arab, was released in 1989 with the single "She's Got A Big Posse"; Where's My Bytches followed in 1993.
+His first album, Brother Arab, was released in 1989 on the EMI major label.
+The album was a moderate success as it peaked at No. 193 on the Billboard 200 chart, while the lead single "She's Got a Big Posse" was a top-ten hit on Billboards Hot Rap Songs chart.
+His second album Where's My Bytches was released in 1993, although it was self-released and not attached to any major labels.

 In the mid-2000s, he started releasing music again, with his Professor X project on the Dutch label Clone Records.
 "I could not release the record under Arabian Prince", he said, "because I already had a single out, so I called myself Professor X on that record."
 In 2007, he performed as a DJ on the 2K Sports Holiday Bounce Tour with artists from the Stones Throw label.
 In 2008, Stones Throw released a compilation of his electro-rap material from the 1980s.
 One of his songs was included on the 2007 video game, College Hoops 2K8.

 In 2015, a biopic about N.W.A. titled Straight Outta Compton was released; however, Arabian Prince was not portrayed in the film.
-After the release film, Prince said to VladTV: "A lot of the scenes in real life, I was there—I'm just not there in the film, which I'm like, if you're gonna write me out of a movie, shoot some other scenes.
+Initially, Brandon Lafourche was cast in the role of Arabian Prince.
+Despite appearing in early photoshoots, the character was cut from the film.
+The film's director, F. Gary Gray, explained that "It felt like a mistake to focus on someone who wasn't in the group for that long.
+It was a challenge to narrow ten years down into two hours."
+After the film's release, Prince said to VladTV: "A lot of the scenes in real life, I was there.
+I'm just not there in the film, which I'm like, if you're gonna write me out of a movie, shoot some other scenes.
 Don't write scenes where I was there."
-Some of the pivotal scenes would be choosing the name for the band, the tour and the infamous Detroit concert.
-He also remembers himself as the main opposer to Jerry Heller about the royalties and the money, a role that in the film was instead given to Ice Cube.
+Some of the pivotal scenes would be choosing the name for the band, the recording of Straight Outta Compton, and the group's early shows.
+Arabian Prince also remembered himself as the main opposer to Jerry Heller about the royalties and the money, a role that in the film was instead given to Ice Cube.

 The following year, N.W.A. was inducted into the Rock and Roll Hall of Fame, but again, Arabian Prince was not included nor mentioned.

 In 2018, Arabian Prince appeared on the AmeriKKKant album of industrial-metal band Ministry.
 He made a second appearance on Ministry's 2021 album Moral Hygiene.

 Other ventures

 Aside from his music career, he worked in special effects, 3D animation and video games.

+In 2022, he also became the co-founder of MdDAO "to create a 'photo-realistic, digital twin' of the U.S. health-care system."